 Platelet-rich plasma (PRP) is a concentrate of platelet-rich plasma protein derived from whole blood, centrifuged to remove red blood cells.
-It has a greater concentration of growth factors than whole blood, and has been used to encourage a brisk healing response across several specialties, in particular dentistry, orthopaedics and dermatology.
+It has a greater concentration of growth factors than whole blood and has been used to encourage a brisk healing response across several specialties, in particular dentistry, orthopedics, and dermatology.

 Process Of PRP Therapy

 A small amount of blood (30-60ml) is drawn from the patient’s arm.

 Separating the platelets

 The blood goes for a “spin” in a centrifuge separating the platelets from the rest of the blood